No state charge for billionaire Sanford in child porn probe

 Ravnsborg is on leave pending his trial in June on impeachment charges for his conduct after he struck and killed a pedestrian with his car in 2020.

+A person briefed on the matter by law enforcement told The Associated Press last year that Sanford’s electronic devices came to the attention of state investigators after a technology firm reported that child pornography had either been sent, received or downloaded on his device.
+The person was not allowed to discuss the case at the time and spoke on condition of anonymity.

-The investigation into Sanford was reported in 2020 by ProPublica and the Sioux Falls Argus Leader.
-Both news outlets went to court for access to the affidavits for search warrants in the investigation.
-As part of arguments in state court on releasing the documents, Sanford’s lawyer, Marty Jackley, had said the investigation revealed that his client’s email accounts were hacked.
+The investigation was first reported in 2020 by ProPublica and the Sioux Falls Argus Leader.
+Both news outlets went to court for access to affidavits for search warrants.
+As part of arguments in state court over the release of the documents, Jackley said the investigation revealed that his client’s email accounts were hacked.

+The search warrant affidavits were still not publicly available as of Friday evening.
+Judge James Power told the Argus Leader he expected to release them on Tuesday, but the newspaper also reported that Sanford attorney Stacy Hegge had moved to delay the unsealing.

 The 86-year-old Sanford is worth an estimated $3.4 billion.
 He made a fortune as the founder of First Premier Bank in South Dakota, which is known for issuing high-interest credit cards to those with poor credit.